 Risks of Gastric Bypass and Gastric Sleeve Surgery

 All surgeries come with a certain degree of risk.
-Weight loss surgeries are routine operations and enjoy a great deal of success.
-The most significant risk is one of infection, but antibiotics reduce that risk to an acceptable level.
-There are also minor risks such as leaks from the staple joins, and bowel obstruction.
+However, weight loss surgeries are routine operations and enjoy great success.
+The most significant risk is an infection, but antibiotics reduce that risk to an acceptable level.
+There are also minor risks, such as leaks from the staple joins and bowel obstruction.

 Some patients also experience low blood sugar levels following weight-loss surgeries.
 Talk to your doctor about how you can mitigate or eliminate these risks.

-A gastric bypass is a lot more complicated than a gastric sleeve, because the former is a two-step surgery, while the latter is a single operation.
+A gastric bypass is more complicated than a gastric sleeve because the former is a two-step surgery, while the latter is a single operation.

-Both surgeries can be completed using a laparoscope, which contributes to reduced recovery times.
-Once you can hold down liquids, you will be allowed to go home after 1 or 2 days.
+Both surgeries can be completed using a laparoscope, which reduces recovery times.
+Once you can hold down liquids, you can go home after 1 or 2 days.

 If you experience a lot of pain after the surgery, your doctor may advise you to stay in the hospital so they can keep you under observation for a couple more days.